Immunotherapy with allergy tablets

 Now's the time to get in front of fall allergy symptoms

 Read the full article(BPT) One day you can breathe easy and enjoy long walks outdoors and fresh breezes through open windows.
-The next… United States.
-Taking action now to create a management plan for fall allergies can help you manage symptoms."
-Last year during fall allergy season, many…
+The next… (BPT) One day you can breathe easy and enjoy long walks outdoors and fresh breezes through open windows.
+The next day you're hit with headaches,…

 When To See an Allergist

 Read the full articleAsthma and other allergic diseases are two of the most common health problems.
-Approximately 50 million Americans have asthma, hay… a physician who specializes in the diagnosis and treatment of asthma and other allergic diseases.
-The allergist is specially trained to identify allergy and asthma triggers.
-Allergists…
+Approximately 50 million Americans have asthma, hay… OverviewSome allergy problems – such as a mild case of hay fever – may not need any treatment.
+Sometimes your allergies can be controlled with the…

 Don’t let hidden holiday allergies ruin your good cheer

-Read the full articleWhile everything may seem merry and bright, if you have asthma or allergies, the holidays are when you need to… allergies, this is when you need to be cautious.
-A season full of tradition and good cheer can often come with hidden allergy triggers if…
+Read the full articleWhile everything may seem merry and bright, if you have asthma or allergies, the holidays are when you need to… The holidays are a time to gather for food, friends and festivities.
+While everything may seem merry and bright, if you have asthma or…

 A Short Chat Goes a Long Way Toward Keeping Halloween Safe for Kids with Allergies and Asthma